-Dr Alexander Scott BA (Hons), MA, PhD, Associate Fellow of the Higher Education Academy
+Dr Alexander Scott BA (Hons), MA, PhD, Fellow of the Higher Education Academy

 Lecturer in Modern History

 Tel: 01570 424710